 According to a February 14, 1972 article appearing in The Guardian, “[A] presidential commission has unanimously decided to recommend that all criminal penalties for the private use and possession of marijuana should be abolished. . . .
 The commission’s conclusions were based on studies which showed that marijuana is not addictive, that it cannot be shown to be physically or physiologically harmful, and that its use does not appear to lead to hard drug addiction.”

-Nixon resigned on August 9, 1974, but his War on Drugs continued.
-In 1975 during Gerald Ford’s presidency, the State Department's International Narcotics Control Unit began funding Mexico’s effort to eradicate its marijuana fields transferring to Mexico over the next three years almost $15 million to accomplish the task.
+Nixon resigned in disgrace on August 9, 1974, but his War on Drugs continued.
+In 1975 during Gerald Ford’s presidency, the State Department's International Narcotics Control Unit began funding Mexico’s effort to eradicate its marijuana fields transferring to Mexico over the next three years almost $15 million to accomplish this task.
 That money was used to purchase the herbicide paraquat which was sprayed on the Mexican marijuana fields by crop dusters.
-The United States State Department spraying Mexican marijuana fields with paraquat was not discovered by Congress until three years later during Jimmy Carter’s administration and after the health of thousands of Americans was put at risk or so everyone thought.
+The United States State Department's conspiracy to spray Mexican marijuana fields with paraquat was not discovered by Congress until three years later during Jimmy Carter’s administration and after the health of thousands of Americans was put at risk or so everyone thought.

 A crop duster sprays Mexican marijuana fields with paraquat.